zilishen/documentation/content/nms/nim/tutorials/nms-docker.md

 In this tutorial, you learned how to:

 * Run the Docker container in the various configuration modes:
-  *  No persistance
+  * No persistence
-  * Persistance
+  * Persistence
   * Set the admin password
   * Override self signed APIGW certs
-* Configure user access to the container
+* Configure user access to NMS running in the container